elmtree-askmo/cloudcannon-app/content/learn/health-studies/what-is-the-significance-of-the-philadelphia-chromosome-in-leukemia.md

 url: /learn/health-studies/questions/what-is-the-significance-of-the-philadelphia-chromosome-in-leukemia
 score: -1.0
 related_article1:
-    id: 166309
+    id: 166317
-    title: What constitutional symptoms are associated with lymphoma?
+    title: >-
+        What is the mechanism of action of chemotherapy in cancer treatment?
     subject: Health Studies
-    url: /learn/health-studies/questions/what-constitutional-symptoms-are-associated-with-lymphoma
+    url: /learn/health-studies/questions/what-is-the-mechanism-of-action-of-chemotherapy-in-cancer-treatment
 related_article2:
-    id: 166295
+    id: 166293
-    title: What are the primary risk factors for developing leukemia related to radiation exposure?
+    title: >-
+        Which protein markers are significant in the diagnosis of leukemia?
     subject: Health Studies
-    url: /learn/health-studies/questions/what-are-the-primary-risk-factors-for-developing-leukemia-related-to-radiation-exposure
+    url: /learn/health-studies/questions/which-protein-markers-are-significant-in-the-diagnosis-of-leukemia
 related_article3:
-    id: 166306
+    id: 166294
-    title: What is the pathophysiology behind abnormal lymphocyte growth in lymphoma?
+    title: >-
+        How do imaging studies contribute to the diagnosis of leukemia?
     subject: Health Studies
-    url: /learn/health-studies/questions/what-is-the-pathophysiology-behind-abnormal-lymphocyte-growth-in-lymphoma
+    url: /learn/health-studies/questions/how-do-imaging-studies-contribute-to-the-diagnosis-of-leukemia
 related_article4:
-    id: 166299
+    id: 166307
-    title: What systemic symptoms are commonly observed in leukemia patients?
+    title: >-
+        How do solid tumors form in lymphoma?
     subject: Health Studies
-    url: /learn/health-studies/questions/what-systemic-symptoms-are-commonly-observed-in-leukemia-patients
+    url: /learn/health-studies/questions/how-do-solid-tumors-form-in-lymphoma
 related_article5:
-    id: 166296
+    id: 166294
+    title: >-
-    title: How do chemical and drug exposures increase the risk of leukemia?
+        How do imaging studies contribute to the diagnosis of leukemia?
     subject: Health Studies
-    url: /learn/health-studies/questions/how-do-chemical-and-drug-exposures-increase-the-risk-of-leukemia
+    url: /learn/health-studies/questions/how-do-imaging-studies-contribute-to-the-diagnosis-of-leukemia
 ---

 &nbsp;